-Quartiermeister is a local beer that not only brings people together, but encourages people to do good together.
-It's a simple idea: drink beer and concurrently support social and cultural projects in your neighborhood.
+Quartiermeister is a local beer company that not only brings people together, but encourages people to do good together.
+The idea is simple - drink beer and support social and cultural projects in your neighborhood.

-We recently had a conversation with Peter Eckert of Quartiermeister, and he told us about the good brought about by the company, what it takes to stay afloat in the business, and how drinking beer can effect positive social change.
+We recently caught up with Peter Eckert of Quartiermeister to hear more about their work, what it takes to stay afloat in the business, and how drinking beer can effect positive social change.

 Prost!
 Cin cin!
 Salud!
 Cheers!
 However you say it, next time say it while clinking glasses of Quartiermeister.
 We'll take another one!